-Our Rice Protein is an excellent source of vegan protein.
+Our Rice Protein is an excellent source of high-quality, vegan (chocolate flavor is vegetarian) protein powder.
 Most people are familiar with soy and whey protein, and while they each provide sound nutrition, rice protein offers additional benefits.
 Whey protein comes from milk, and some people either cannot or do not wish to use animal-based protein.
 Soy protein often is difficult for people to digest and may pose allergy risks.
 Our Rice Protein offers an alternative to soy without the animal products of whey.
 And, Rice Protein is utilized more efficiently by the body than soy.
-Rice Protein is suitable for use by those with common food allergies.
 It has a mild flavor similar to that of Cream of Rice cereal and may be used in beverages, sprinkled on cereals and yogurt, and added to cooked dishes to boost the protein content without adding a lot of fat or calories.

 Rice is a carbohydrate.
 How do you get protein from it? - All foods contain amino acids, which are the building blocks of what we collectively call protein.
 For instance, broccoli contains protein, as do all fruits and vegetables and grain products.
 We use a unique process that allows us to isolate the protein from the carbohydrate portion of the rice.
 The end result is an extensive amino acid profile that includes 19 amino acids including all 9 essential amino acids.

 Does that mean the rice protein is chemically derived?
 I'm chemically intolerant and have to avoid food additives. - Our Rice Protein is not chemically processed.
-We use natural enzymes that are GMO free to break down and digest the carbohydrate portion of the rice, leaving behind the protein.
+We use plant enzymes to break down and digest the carbohydrate portion of the rice, leaving behind the protein.
 Our method of extraction leaves a very pure protein, free of additives or chemicals that can cause sensitivities.

-Is the Rice Protein organic? - Our Rice Protein is not certified organic, however, it has been tested and proven to be free of pesticides, herbicides, and PCBs.
-We are now offering Organic Rice Protein in Plain and Vanilla, 21 oz., 3 lbs., and Single Serve Packets.
+Is the Rice Protein organic? - Our original Rice Protein is not certified organic, however, it has been tested and proven to be free of pesticides, herbicides, and PCBs.
+We do offer Organic Rice Protein, which is also certified kosher, in Plain, Vanilla, and Chocolate.

 I noticed your label gives a standard nutritional breakdown, which includes carbohydrate.
-What form is this carbohydrate in, and why is it there if I am buying rice protein? - The carbohydrate in the Rice Protein is a complex carbohydrate, a natural component of the product.
+What form is this carbohydrate in, and why is it there if I am buying rice protein? - The carbohydrate in the Rice Protein is a complex carbohydrate, a natural component of the rice.
 This amount is very minimal.
 No sugars have been added to the Plain, Vanilla, or Mixed Berry.
-There is a small amount of rice syrup solids used to lightly sweeten the Chocolate.
+And, there is only a small amount of rice syrup solids used to lightly sweeten the Chocolate.

 Is Rice Protein considered a complete protein? - The term "complete protein" refers to a source of protein that contains all nine essential amino acids in adequate proportions.
-Rice Protein contains these nine amino acids, plus many other nonessential amino acids, but does not meet the required proportions of Histidine (in the Plain and Mixed Berry flavors) and Lysine (in the Plain, Mixed Berry, and Vanilla flavors).
+Rice Protein contains these nine amino acids, plus many other nonessential amino acids, but does not meet the required proportions of histidine (in the Vanilla, Chocolate, or Mixed Berry flavors) and lysine (in all flavors), or threonine (in the Chocolate flavor).
 All of the amino acids in our Rice Protein are naturally occurring components of the rice.
 We have added nothing to our product.
 Persons on restrictive diets would do well to consult their health care practitioner or nutritionist before adopting or rejecting the use of our Rice Protein.
 We cannot recommend the use of our product to treat conditions other than hunger.

 For individuals looking for specific ratios of amino acids, the following charts will be helpful: